 Zi Fei Yuan knows the joy of fish

 Guo Haixian said that more than 90% of the villagers hope to retain Xiawan Village.
 It is like a small community, established by several generations.
 Everyone has close relationships and trusts each other.
-When it was still a restricted area, they almost never closed their doors at night, asking which village could be better?
+When it was still a restricted area, they almost never closed their doors at night, asking which village might be better?
 Do it.
 “Ha Wan Village used to be peaceful and full of nature, but now it only smells of earth and billows of sand.
 It’s no longer what it used to be.”

 Some people may say that across the Shenzhen River, there are many high-rise buildings today, but Xiawan Village is deserted.
 But he agreed very much with a sentence in “Zhuangzi”: “You are not a fish, how can you know the joy of fish?”